 The Django tests all use the testing infrastructure that ships with Django for testing applications.
-See Testing Django applications for an explanation of how to write new tests.
+See Writing and running tests for an explanation of how to write new tests.

 Running the unit tests¶

 Running the tests requires a Django settings module that defines the databases to use.
-To make it easy to get started, Django provides a sample settings module that uses the SQLite database.
-To run the tests with this sample settings module, cd into the Django tests/ directory and run:
+To make it easy to get started, Django provides and uses a sample settings module that uses the SQLite database.
+To run the tests:

 Using another settings module¶